hashier/MacFolket/README.md

 -------

 - Right now only Swedish -> English is supported
-- To much information is displayed in pop-up mode
 - Only the first entry is displayed in pop-up mode instead of all (e.g. "boken" shows only "beech")